MTV Ace of Space

-MTV Ace of Space is an Indian reality competition television series that airs on MTV India.
+MTV Ace of Space is an Indian reality competition television series that aired on MTV India.
 Created and hosted by Vikas Gupta, it premiered on 20 October 2018.

 Series

 Season 1

 Ace of Space 1 is the first season of Indian reality competition television series, MTV Ace of Space.
 Hosted by Vikas Gupta, it aired from 20 October 2018 to 31 December 2018 on MTV India.
 After 71 days, Divya Agarwal emerged as the winner of the season.